RadicalFx/documentation/docs/entities/property-system.md

 }
 ```

-but much more interesting is the possibility to intercept the default value request using a lambda:
+It's also possible to dynamically define the default value using a lambda:

 ```csharp
 public MyObject()